 How to Access the Resources:

 Below, you will find an outline of the activities available to afterschool educators.
 The complete activities, including step-by-step instructions, downloadable worksheets, and facilitation tips, are hosted on Mizzen, a free app to help afterschool professionals deliver exciting learning opportunities that inspire, engage, and empower young learners.
 Register for free below!
+Once you have a free account, you can explore the app or click the links below to access complete activities.
 You can find out more about this content partnership here.
-Please reach out to us at firstname.lastname@example.org with any questions.

 Introductory Module Activities: